Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

     * [Wiki](https://github.com/Enterlucent/open-space-game/wiki)
     * [GitHub Pages](https://www.open-space-game.org/)
 4. Make any changes or additions to the development branch
-    * Fetch the origin branch often to ensure you stay in sync
+    * [Fetch](https://help.github.com/articles/fetching-a-remote/) the origin branch often to ensure you stay in sync
-5. Submit a pull request that includes just your changes.
+5. Submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just your changes.
-    * Make sure to give it the label of 'documentation' on the pull request.
+    * Make sure to give it the label of 'documentation' on the [Pull Request](https://help.github.com/articles/about-pull-requests/).
     * Try to add as much detail to your request as possible
 6. Others may ask questions or request changes so make sure to check back, or enable the notification options!